 In the Multicultural Management Skills Training, members of completely different ages and assignment locations engaged in heated debate, revealing their enthusiasm for going on assignment outside Japan.
 The educational content was made more practical by engaging participants in discussions of issues that seem likely to actually occur and by learning the specific stories of the instructors' experiences.
 Training for Presidents outside Japan provided education to candidates for positions as future presidents of companies outside Japan.
 The training was held twice in 2014 for six persons.
 Nearly all the participants were extremely satisfied with the training, which included systematic lectures covering not only management but also the roles of presidents outside Japan and the thinking of business managers as well as case studies based on real-life examples.
 Casio will continue to enhance the education it provides to persons who will be appointed as presidents to raise their awareness as business managers and convey the importance of management.
 Improvement of global business skills in candidates for assignments outside Japan (registered candidates) Casio is registering candidates for assignments outside Japan more systematically than ever before and will put into effect systematic education, including global aptitude checks and acquisition of necessary skills, with a view to sending candidates on assignments a few years later.
+Encouraging all employees working in Japan to adopt a global mindset

-Encouraging all employees working in Japan to adopt a global mindset Casio holds seminars to help employees working in Japan to become more comfortable communicating in English with non-Japanese people.
+Casio holds seminars to help employees working in Japan to become more comfortable communicating in English with non-Japanese people.
 The goal is for all employees, whether in Japan or outside Japan, to conduct business with global standards in mind.
+In order to promote more systematic development of human resources prepared to work outside Japan, Casio will continue to implement screening and personnel development measures.
+This includes checking employees for global adaptability, as well as helping them to improve strengths and overcome weaknesses through training and to learn the necessary skills.
 Global career path In order to continuously develop global human resources, it is not enough to use a direct approach from the human resources department to employees; people who can develop global human resources must be developed and promoted as managers so that employees can grow through their work in the field.
 Accordingly, Casio has developed its conventional career path into a global career path.
 So that employees in addition to those involved in sales outside Japan will have even a broader perspective, the company has enhanced personnel placement to give employees wide-ranging experience before they become section chiefs, department managers, and division managers.
 This approach will be used in future human resources development and placement planning.
-Example: Company intranet C's ★ CAFÉ Global career path (sales)
+Example: Company intranet C's 🛧 CAFÉ Global career path (sales)